marcello2k18/marcello2k18.github.io/index.md

 ---
-title: "About"
-permalink: /about/
-layout: single
+layout: none
-author_profile: true
+redirect_to:
+  - /about/
 ---